Part 1 of Part 1: Telling Rewriting the LMS Story

 The problem(s) with LMS deployments

 For many folks that use LMS, these tools are anathema.
 This perception could stem from a misguided notion (on the part of those that would purport to manage learning) that an internal biological process (learning) can be regulated by a loosely coupled external technological stimulus (management system.)
 Moreover, many of the most common LMS features apply more energy to providing for those that watch the system than providing for those that use it to improve their own performance.
 This imbalance describes much of the problem I have with the idea of LMS.
+Systems focus on launch or attend and track.
+They tend to exist for the benefit of the organization as watcher, not the person as experiencer.

 What characteristics exemplify these problems?